plaprade/Continuum/README.md

 you're not yet familiar with AnyEvent, it's a good time to get acquainted!
 Understanding condition variables is essential to using this module efficiently.
-However, we provide a different analogy to the _boring_ condition variable semantics: we'll talk about Portals!
+However, we provide a different analogy to the _boring_ condition variable semantics: we'll talk about portals!
-Yes, just like the Stargate Portals.
+Yes, just like the Stargate portals.

 There are two schools of asynchronous programming styles in Perl.
 Either you require the user to provide a callback that will be triggered once the results are available, or you can give the user a promise of delivering the results some time in the future.
 In the [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) framework, this promise is a condition variable.
-In Continuum, we call them Portals.
+In Continuum, we call them portals.
 Essentially, if someone wants to do an asynchronous database call, we hand them a Portal and we promise that the database results will come out of that Portal once they are ready.

 Aside from the different naming conventions, the power of Continuum comes from it's Portal manipulation API.
-We make it easy to connect Portals, apply various functions to Portals and handle the Portal results once they are available.
-Because Portals are essentially glorified condition variables, Continuum also makes it easier to work with them.
+We make it easy to connect portals, apply various functions to portals and handle the Portal results once they are available.
+Because portals are essentially glorified condition variables, Continuum also makes it easier to work with them.
 Let's see our way through an example to understand the differences and advantages of Continuum.
 Let's assume we have access